oroinc/documentation/user_guide/activities_add_note.rst

 3. This is a text box that you can fill with any text.
 Formatting tools are available at the top menu.

-For example, we want to add a note to the contact Jeffrey Maynard, saying that he has changed the company and is eager to keep working with us at his new company.
+For example, we want to add a note to the contact Jeffrey Maynard to say that he has changed the company and is eager to keep working with us at his new company.

 .. image:: ./img/activities/add_note_ex.png